Skip to main content

 Trigger rules

-Follow these steps to load a related table in Power BI Desktop:
+Follow these steps to load these additional tables in Power BI Desktop:

-6. The Power Query Editor will open.
-For any related table, you will need to expand the column listed in the URL, in this case, ClassificationRules.
+2. For these tables, you will need to expand the column listed in the URL, in this case, ClassificationRules.

 JavaScript errors detected